iagurban/kit/wiki/zod/Function.isZodInput.md

 `T`

-The Zod schema to validate the input against.
+The Zod schema to validate against.

 ### o